akhilam512/amFOSS-Tasks/README.md

 ## Task List :  https://goo.gl/JmYne8

-This repository contains the code I have completed for the above mentioned task list.
+This repository contains the tasks I've completed till now from the above mentioned task list.
 In total, 7 out of the 13 tasks (including additional tasks) have been completed.
- A detailed summary :
+ ### A detailed summary :

 | **S.no** | **Task Number** | **Task Name**             | **Remarks** |
 | ---- | ----------- | --------------------- | ------- |